MRThugh/NeonPulse-Starstrike/README.md

 ## 📄 License

-This project is shared for **learning, portfolio, and demonstration purposes**.
+This project is open-source and available for learning, portfolio, and development purposes.

-Redistribution or modification of the game files without permission is **not allowed**.
+You are free to use, modify, and expand the project.
+However, proper credit to the original author must be provided when redistributing or building upon this work.

 ---